metret/paddle-util/README.md

 To run the utility, run

-> npm run launch
+> npm run test

-or, if it still needs to be compiled,
+for test mode, or for production

-> npm run restart
+> npm run prod

-which will build the utility and then run it.

-If the code complains about a missing API key, note that the .env file needs to be passed to node, eg:
+If the code complains about a missing API key, check that the targets.json file contains all the needed keys

-> node --env-file=.env index.js

 ### Data from Paddle

-The utility can also be used to retrieve and display all the data found in Paddle.
+The utility can also be used to retrieve and save all the data found in Paddle.

+> npm run test-read

+or for production

-> npm run data
+> npm run prod-read

-or pass "find" as an argument to the index.js file generated after building the utility
+or pass "read" as the second argument to the index.js file generated after building the utility

-> node index.js find
+> node index.js test read

+the first argument is used to specify which keys to use, eg prod or test.
+This can be customised in the targets.json file.